-Indicator 1.1.4 Degree of within-stand structural retention Indicator Statement(s) 1.1.4 (a): Percent of stand structure retained across the DFA in harvested areas.
-1.1.4(b): The number of cut blocks harvested that are not consistent with riparian management commitments.
-Element(s) 1.1 Ecosystem Diversity Value(s) and Objective(s) Value 1.1: Diversity of natural ecosystems that will support function of natural processes for future generations (Conserve ecosystem diversity for future generations).
-Objective 1.1.1: Maintain natural diversity / distribution (Natural biodiversity in natural ratios) (Large variety of diversity that covers all land uses, social, economic values and biota).
+5 & 6 - Within-Stand Structural Retention Indicator Statement(s) 5 - Percent of stand structure retained across the DFA in harvested areas.
+6 - The number of cut blocks harvested that are not consistent with riparian management commitments.
+Target Indicator 5 - >7% across the DFA.
+Indicator 6 - 0%.
+Basis for Target Recognition that tree retention and riparian areas are "focus areas" for successfully meeting biodiversity and ecosystem objectives.
+Stand level plan commitments are site specific, consider landscape conditions and may exceed legal requirements.
+Variance Indicator 5 - 0%.
+Indicator 6 - 0%.
 Description and Background Complexity of stand structure is a key component of an operational strategy to sustain biodiversity in forested ecosystems (Bunnell et al. 1999).
 Structural complexity helps to mitigate the potential deleterious effects of large scale stand and landscape simplification associated with intensive short-rotation forest management.
 It can be provided by the adoption of retention silvicultural systems, a practice broadly applied in the interior of BC (Lindenmayer and Franklin 2002, Bunnell et al. 1999).
 Wildlife tree retention areas (WTRAs) are a retention tool recommended for use in stand and landscape planning to help sustain biodiversity and ecological processes.
-They are used to provide protection for known wildlife habitat features (including standing dead and dying trees); to provide attributes important to key ecological processes (including woody debris, tree species diversity and understory vegetation diversity); to protect small, local sites of special biological significance (i.e. unclassified riparian or wetlands, rock outcrops or rare plants or ecosystems); or to provide stand level complexity (vertical and horizontal) to harvest areas under even-aged, short-rotation management.
-At the landscape level WTPs can be used with other protected areas such as riparian reserves, old growth areas and provincial parks to provide landscape structure to help keep landscape complexity more consistent with natural disturbance regimes.
+They are used to provide protection for known wildlife habitat features (including standing dead and dying trees); to provide attributes important to key ecological processes (including woody debris, tree species diversity and understory vegetation diversity); to protect small, local sites of special biological and geological significance (eg. unclassified riparian or wetlands, rock outcrops or rare plants or ecosystems); or to provide stand level complexity (vertical and horizon'tal) to harvest areas under even-aged, short-rotation management.
+At the landscape level WTPs can be used with other protected areas such as riparian reserves, including wetlands, old growth areas and provincial parks to provide landscape structure to help keep landscape complexity more consistent with natural disturbance regimes.
 All of the above values should be considered when considering where to locate (anchor) WTRAs.
 By maintaining WTRAs, that are close to their natural distribution, it is expected that landscape level ecological processes such as habitat connectivity and genetic diversity will be maintained within an acceptable proportion of the range of natural variability.
 This indicator in conjunction with other landscape level indicators, such as seral stage distribution and species composition will provide important information on ecosystem health.
 Reserve Quality The following points could be considered when choosing reserve locations (particularly in larger openings): Targets for reserve size and location will depend on the opening size.
-Generally, the larger the opening, the larger the reserves should be; Create windfirm boundaries where possible; Design retention adjacent to riparian habitat where possible; Incorporate important wildlife habitat into reserves; Retain a variety of species including hardwoods; Retain undersized trees that are less likely to be infested by beetles and more likely to provide the characteristics of mature trees in the near future; Retain a component of dead trees;
+Generally, the larger the opening, the larger the reserves should be; Create windfirm boundaries where possible; Design retention adjacent to riparian habitat where possible; Incorporate important wildlife habitat into reserves; Incorporate important wetlands into reserves; Retain a variety of species including hardwoods; Retain undersized trees that are less likely to be infested by beetles and more likely to provide the characteristics of mature trees in the near future;